The five, in order

 3. Client onboarding

 The first two weeks of a new engagement set the tone for the next two years.
-Yet most onboarding is held together with manually-sent welcome emails, document collection chase-ups, and Slack messages.
+Yet most onboarding is held together with manually-sent welcome emails, document-collection chase-ups, and Slack messages.

 A proper onboarding sequence: welcome email at hour 0, expectations doc at day 1, kick-off booking by day 3, first deliverable by day 7.
 Run automatically.